dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 Turtle Tagging
 --------------
+* 0.3 (2018-01-29) Manual location capture uses map widget (needs to be online to show background maps)
 * 0.2 (2018-01-29) Allow capturing location as "here" or manual entry (if not on site) - animal first encountered at, nest location